ian-wheeler/meriplex-obsidian-vault/projects/copilot/copilot-planning.md

     - Incident response and recovery planning
     - High availability and redundancy
 5. IT Strategy and Consulting
-    - Technology roadmapping and budgeting
+    - Technology road mapping and budgeting
     - Vendor management and procurement
     - IT policy and procedure development
 6. Productivity and Collaboration